 The above list of features is by no means exhaustive.
 Agreements to purchase pre-construction property – sometimes over fifty pages in length – cover many additional terms dealing with, for example: vendor’s warranties, construction, early termination conditions, terms of occupancy, assignment rights, and purchaser’s default.

-At Hummingbird Lawyers LLP, our experienced lawyers can help you understand the terms of your purchase agreement and plan around any risky terms so that you can have peace of mind regarding your investment.
+At Hummingbird Lawyers LLP, our experienced property lawyers can help you understand the terms of your purchase agreement and plan around any risky terms so that you can have peace of mind regarding your investment.
 We can also help you negotiate the terms of the contract to minimize closing costs.